Bridgewater Homes for Sale in St. Augustine (CR-210 corridor, St. Johns County), FL

 Jon's Current Read

 "Bridgewater is a D.R.
-Horton townhome community in north St. Johns County, an attainable, low-maintenance way into the state's top-rated schools with a pool, fitness center, and dog park on site.
+Horton townhome community in north St. Johns County, an attainable, low-maintenance way into the state's public schools with a pool, fitness center, and dog park on site.
 The leverage on new construction is the incentive; the cost to weigh is the Bridgewater North CDD on top of a modest HOA.
 The CR-210 widening and the First Coast Expressway are the access tailwinds."

 Jon Brooks, founder, Momentum Realty · Updated June 2026